fsuri/Basil_SOSP21_artifact/README.md

 ### Concrete claims in the paper

-- **claim1**: Basil comes within competitive throughput (within 4x on TPCC, 3x on Smallbank, and 2x on Retwis) compared to Tapir, a state of the art Crash Fault Tolerant database.
+- **Main claim 1**: Basil comes within competitive throughput (within 4x on TPCC, 3x on Smallbank, and 2x on Retwis) compared to Tapir, a state of the art Crash Fault Tolerant database.

-- **claim2**: Basil achieves both higher throughput and lower latency than both BFT baselines (TxHotstuff, TxBFTSmart).
+- **Main claim 2**: Basil achieves both higher throughput and lower latency than both BFT baselines (TxHotstuff, TxBFTSmart).

+All comparisons for claims 1 and 2 are made under gracious system execution, i.e. in the absence of failures for all systems.

-- **claim3**: Basil maintains robust throughput for correct clients under simulated attack by Byzantine Clients.
+- **Main claim 3**: Basil maintains robust throughput for correct clients under simulated attack by Byzantine Clients.

-- **claim4**: All other microbenchmarks reported realistically represent Basil.
+- **Supplementary**: All other microbenchmarks reported realistically represent Basil.

 ## Artifacts